particle-iot/compile-action/AUTO_VERSION.md

 The auto-versioning feature is designed to manage product firmware version numbers in an automated and consistent manner.

+It is primarily intended for use in Action workflows that release firmware and upload it to Particle products.
+Here is an [example firmware project](https://github.com/particle-iot/firmware-cicd-examples/tree/main/product-firmware) that has a two GitHub Actions workflows: build and upload.

 ## Usage

 Auto-versioning is disabled by default.
 To enable auto-versioning: